-A few weeks ago, we kicked off a series of posts about “top-of-mind” candidates and how you can become the preferred IT contractor for a recruiter, ensuring you’re one of the first people they call as soon as an opportunity arises.
-In that post, we discussed the importance of being in this group and how first impressions play a big role in getting there.
+In a past post, we discussed the importance of being a top-of-mind and how first impressions play a big role in getting there.
 In this post, we’ll go into the specifics of how to become a top-of-mind candidate.

 It could easily be expected that having many in-demand skills is all that’s needed to become a top contractor.
 After all, if you can do the work better than anyone else, why shouldn’t you be the first phone call?
-This is a factor for Eagle recruiters along with your references from past contracts, your ability to be personable, your communication skills, and your rate expectations.
-It may surprise you, though, that only 12% of recruiters said that your in-demand skills are the top trait that makes you memorable.
+This is a factor for recruiters along with your references from past contracts, your ability to be personable, your communication skills, and your rate expectations.
+It may surprise you, though, that in a survey of recruiters across Canada, only 12% said that your in-demand skills are the top trait that makes you memorable.

 Being personable will be your biggest advantage with a recruiter and if they had to choose one trait that makes you most memorable, it would be how well you interact with others.
 Recruiters consider every communication with you, from phone calls to interviews to networking events, and use that experience to conclude if you’ll work well on a client’s team.
 When a recruiter has a great conversation with you, learns a lot, and feels comfortable around you, they’re more likely to remember you when a suitable role presents itself.
 Vice-versa, when you come off as rude, stand-offish, or unwilling to open up about your experience, they’ll remember that too!